 - Eggs - I love some scrambled eggs thrown in with my fried rice, but you an omit if that's not your thing.

-- Extra-virgin olive oil - Not pictured above, but you will need some extra-virgin olive oil for cooking the chicken and veggies.
-You can also use avocado oil.
+- Avocado oil - Not pictured above, but you will need some avocado oil for cooking the chicken and veggies.
+You can also use extra-virgin olive oil.

 Because conventionally grown rice is high in pesticides, I choose organic rice.

-STEP 1: Heat 1 tablespoon of extra-virgin olive oil in a large sautee pan, or skillet, over medium-high heat.
-Add diced chicken and cook, stirring frequently, until all pieces of chicken are cooked through.
-Remove chicken from pan and set aside.
+- Step 1: Heat 1 tablespoon of extra-virgin olive oil in a large skillet over medium-high heat.
+Add diced chicken and cook, stirring frequently, until fully cooked.
+Remove from pan and set aside.

-STEP 2: Add an additional tablespoon of oil to pan.
-Add onion, broccoli, and red pepper.
-Sautee for about 5 minutes, or until onions are translucent.
-Next, add in frozen peas/carrots and garlic.
-Continue cooking until frozen veggies are warm.
+- Step 2: Add an additional tablespoon of oil to pan.
+Add onion, broccoli, and red pepper and sautee for about 5 minutes.
+Next, add in frozen peas/carrots and garlic and continue cooking until frozen veggies are warm.

-STEP 3: Turn to medium heat and push veggies off to the side of the skillet and add the eggs.
+- Step 3: Turn to medium heat and push veggies off to the side of the skillet. and add the eggs.
 You can whisk the eggs first or crack them directly into the pan.
-You may want to add some more oil to this side of the pan to avoid sticking.
 Scramble eggs and once fully cooked, mix them in with the veggies.

-STEP 4: Turn heat back to med-high and add rice, cooked chicken, coconut aminos, toasted sesame oil, and green onions.
-Mix everything together and continue cooking for 3-5 minutes, stirring frequently, to allow rice to cook around the edges and for the chicken to heat back up.
+- Step 4: Turn heat back to med-high and add rice, cooked chicken, coconut aminos, toasted sesame oil, and green onions.
+Mix everything together and continue cooking for 3-5 minutes, stirring frequently.

-- First off, you want to use COLD rice!
-Preferably day old rice.
-Day old rice has had a chance to dry, which means it will fry up better and won't be soggy.
+- Use day-old, cold rice!
+Day-old rice has had a chance to dry, which will fry up better and prevent soggy rice.

-- If you don't have day old rice, you can cook the rice and then lay it out on a baking sheet and throw in the freezer to cool off and dry out a bit.
+- If you don't have day old rice, you can cook the rice and then lay it out on a baking sheet and throw in the freezer to cool off and dry out.

 - When cooking rice for fried rice, use slightly less water than the directions actually call for.
 You can also use pre-cooked rice from the bag or the pre-cooked rice you find in the freezer.
 If using frozen rice, no need to thaw.
 Just fry a few extra minutes until hot.

-- Long grain rice (brown or white) is good for fried rice since its more fluffy and less sticky.
+- Long grain rice is good for fried rice since its more fluffy and less sticky.
+For healthy fried rice, I prefer long grain brown rice or brown basmati rice.

-Yes, you can make this healthy chicken fried rice with cauliflower rice.
+Yes, you can use cauliflower rice in place of regular rice.
 Follow the same steps and use cauliflower rice in place of the brown rice.
-Same as with the rice, it's best to use cold cauliflower rice.
+You can use either frozen cauliflower rice or chop fresh cauliflower yourself.

 This veggie packed fried rice is really good with any variation of veggies.
 Others I think would be good with this chicken fried rice are mushrooms, green beans, and/or zucchini.

-Is can be... and just remember "healthy" is a very subjective term.
-I consider this recipe healthy because I use brown rice (whole grains), add a ton of veggies, and use coconut aminos (an alternative to soy sauce).
-Plus, I use extra-virgin olive oil to stir-fry the veggies, as opposed to other refined vegetable oils.
-You'll only find simple, clean ingredients in this chicken fried rice!
+"Healthy" is a very subjective term, however, I consider this a healthy fried rice because of the whole grain brown rice, extra veggies, and soy-free sauce.
+Plus, I use extra-virgin olive oil to stir-fry the veggies, as opposed to refined vegetable oils.

-Before adding the cold rice to the skillet, fluff/break up the rice with a fork.
+- Break up the cold rice with a fork before adding to the skillet.
 Cold rice straight from the fridge may settle and take on the shape of the container.
-Just break up with a fork before adding to the skillet.

-Use a large skillet (or wok if you have one).
-If you don't have a large skillet, I recommend you stir-fry the rice in batches.
+- Use an extra-large skillet/fry pan (or Wok if you have one).
+If you don't have an extra-large skillet, I recommend you stir-fry in batches.
+I love my All-Clad 14" fry pan.

-Leftovers should be stored in an airtight container in the fridge and will keep for 3-4 days.
-You can also freeze for up to 3 months.
+Storing: Leftovers should be stored in an airtight container in the fridge and will keep for 3-4 days.

 Save This Recipe For Later!